19 Perennial Plants For Florida Garden Spaces

 Mexican heather is sometimes also called false heather or elfin heather.
 Mexican heather grows as a thick shrublet with many tiny flowers that you’ll enjoy for a large part of each year.
 The flowers may be pink, white, or purple.

-However, one weakness of Mexican heather is its low tolerance to salt.
+One weakness of Mexican heather is its low tolerance to salt.
 However, it will do well in drought.

 Ox-Eye Sunflower